gjcooper/VAULT/SCRATCH.md

 ## SocR Lab Meeting

 Hayley Dorfman (.com/github etc) has a nice talk on bayesian reinforcement learning models and beliefs about control (how much control an agent/person has over the outcomes).
 One attendee from Tufts (rmirsk01@tufts.edu) had an interesting question about control and artificial agents that put me in mind of the Trust in AI group at Newcastle.

+# Consumer Involvement Workshop

+Aus terminology
+- Consumer and Community Involvement
+UK/US/Canada terminology
+- Patient and Public Involvement

+Consumer Involvement even prior to Ethics application.

+When communicating, make a regular contact (say ev 2 months) to reach out even if nothing has happened.

+# Hours for Garston and Alex

+27 hours remaining on contract that are claimed but not used